 4.1.1.3.
-Certificate Request Requirements for EV Certificates engagements for extended validation.
-The applicant shall serve as the "Contract Signer", "Certificate Approver", and "Certificate Requester" as defined by the Extended Validation Guidelines.
+Certificate Request Requirements for EV Certificates

+Applicants for EV SSL Certificates and EV Code Signing Certificate must validate their identity prior to engagements for extended validation.
+The applicant shall serve as the "Contract Signer", "Certificate Approver", and "Certificate Requester" as defined by the for EV SSL Certificate Guidelines and EV Code Signing Certificate Guidelines.
 The applicants must make the request by the designated utility at the WoSign operated web site and sign the "WoSign Extended Validation Subscriber Agreement".